Native American mascot controversy

 Since the 1960s, the issue of Native American and First Nations names and images being used by sports teams as mascots has been the subject of increasing public controversy in the United States and Canada.
 This has been a period of rising Indigenous civil rights movements, and Native Americans and their supporters object to the use of images and names in a manner and context they consider derogatory.
 They have conducted numerous protests and tried to educate the public on this issue.

-In response since the 1970s, an increasing number of secondary schools have retired such Native American names and mascots.
+In response since the 1970s, an increasing number of secondary schools have retired their Native American names and mascots.
 Changes accelerated in 2020, following public awareness of institutional racism prompted by nationally covered cases of police misconduct.
 National attention was focused on the prominent use of names and images by professional franchises including the Washington Commanders (Redskins until July 2020) and the Cleveland Guardians (Indians until November 2021).
 In Canada, the Edmonton Eskimos became the Edmonton Elks in 2021.
 Each such change at the professional level has been followed by changes of school teams; for instance, 29 changed their names between August and December 2020.
-A National Congress of American Indians (NCAI) database tracks some 1,900 K-12 schools in 970 school districts with Native “themed” school mascots.
+A National Congress of American Indians (NCAI) database tracks some 1,900 K-12 schools in 970 school districts with Native "themed" school mascots.

-The issue has often been reported in the media only in terms of Native American individuals being affected by the offensiveness of certain terms, images, and performances.
-This reduces the problem to one of feelings and personal opinions.
-It prevents a more comprehensive understanding of the history and context of the use of Native American names and images, and the reasons why sports teams should eliminate such practices.
+The issue has been reported in terms of Native Americans being affected by the offensiveness of certain terms, images, and performances.
+A more comprehensive understanding of the history and context of using Native American names and images is a reason for sports teams to eliminate such usage.
 Social science research has shown that sports mascots and images are important symbols with deeper psychological and social effects in society.
 A 2020 analysis of this research indicates only negative effects; those psychologically detrimental to Native American students and to non-Native persons by promoting negative stereotypes and prejudicial ideas of Native Americans and undermining inter-group relations.
 Based on such research showing negative effects, more than 115 professional organizations representing civil rights, educational, athletic, and scientific experts, have adopted resolutions stating that such use of Native American names and symbols by non-native sports teams is a form of ethnic stereotyping; it promotes misunderstanding and prejudice that contributes to other problems faced by Native Americans.